Meeting Information Needs: Assessing Information Needs

 - Guidance and resources on supplementing your skills

 This is the first MLA course of three courses in the Meeting Information Needs Series.
-The second MLA course, Meeting Information Needs: Assessing and Communicating will be available Fall of 2020.
-You can take the third course, PubMed Essentials, a free course offered by NNLM, before or after Assessing Needs.
+The second MLA course, Meeting Information Needs: Fulfilling Information Needs will be available in July 2021.
+You can take the third course, PubMed Essentials On-Demand, a free course offered by NNLM, at any point.

 When you complete the course you will be able to: